Penne arrabbiata is a spicy, comforting, classic pasta recipe that you can easily recreate at home with simple ingredients.

 You could say that arrabbiata is a spicy version of marinara.
 However, in Italy usually marinara is used on pizza and rarely on pasta, whereas arrabbiata is only used on pasta and never on pizza.

 The ingredients, however, are the same, with the addition of the chili pepper and the parsley in the arrabbiata.

 Yes, the original Italian recipe of penne all’arrabbiata is naturally vegan.

-Penne all'arrabbiata is best eaten on the spot.
-If you have some leftover, store it in a air tight container in the refrigerator for up to 12 hours.
+Penne arrabbiata is best eaten on the spot.
+If you have some leftover, store it in an airtight container in the refrigerator for up to 12 hours.